venveo/craft-oauthclient/README.md

 - Building a custom CRM integration
 - Reading from and writing to Google Sheets
 - Querying data on a business' Facebook page

+## Example NON-USE-CASES
+- Logging in users on the frontend
+- Allowing users to access the CP via social accounts
+- Keeping track of many CMS users' social accounts

 ## Requirements